ibm-messaging/mq-container/README.md

 ## Issues and contributions

 For issues relating specifically to the container image or Helm chart, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mq-container/issues).
-If you do submit a Pull Request related to this Docker image, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).
+Pull requests are not currently accepted.

 ## License